kokororin/pixiv-downloader/README.md

 pixiv-downloader <tag> -o <outputDir>
 ```

-If you do not provide a output directory, images will be downloader in `pixiv_downloader_output`.
+If you do not provide a output directory, images will be downloaded in `pixiv_downloader_output`.
 It will never stop until you kill the terminal manually or all images have been downloaded.

 ## Example